BetterWire Installation Guide

 1. Download & Prepare

 Download and unzip the package for your OS.
-You'll find a client
+You'll find a client executable and a client_config.yml file.

-2. Configuration (client_config.yml
+2. Configuration (client_config.yml)

-to point to your server:
+Edit client_config.yml to point to your server:

 # Your server's public IP and the 'listen_address' port.